WEX Fleet Cards Review: Are They Right for Your Fleet?

 Quick overview

 As you might expect from the name, flexibility is the FlexCard’s key selling point.
-When your cash flow is tight (every small business owner has been there), this program enables you to carry a monthly balance on your cards.
+If cash flow is tight, this program enables you to carry a monthly balance on your cards.

-You’ll also earn back 3 cents of credit for every gallon of fuel your drivers use their FlexCard to buy, with the total applied in arrears to your account each month.
-This may not be the most generous rebate offer we’ve seen, but it’s certainly not the stingiest, either.
-However, if your top priority is to get a generous discount offer, we'd recommend looking at WEX Fleet Card.
+You’ll also earn back 3 cents of credit for every gallon of fuel bought with the FlexCard, with the total applied in arrears to your account each month.
+However, if your top priority is to get a generous discount offer, we'd recommend looking at WEX Fleet Card, which grants access to the larger WEX EDGE Savings Network.

-With the FlexCard, you won’t have to pay any setup, annual, or card fees (as far as we can tell, this is the only WEX-branded card to make such a promise), making it a strong contender if you’re looking for a simple solution that’ll help you to save money.
+The FlexCard is the only option from WEX that does not charge any setup, annual, or card fees, making it a strong contender if you’re looking for a simple solution that’ll help you to save money.

 WEX Large Fleet Card